MiriamPapp/photo-forum/docs/pythonsetup.md

 The Windows installer does have "amd64" in it's name.
 Dont worry - this is the correct installer even if you have a computer with an Intel CPU.

+**Attention**: If you still use Windows XP (you really should not!) the latest supported Python version is 3.4.
+Don't try to use a newer version on this operating system.

 The Windows installer is a normal *.exe*-file which can be run from the download folder or even directly from the download dialogue within your internet browser.
-The Mac-OS installer is in the package format which can be run by a double click.
+The Mac-OS installer comes in package format which can be run by a double click.

 # Installation on MS Windows